SubhadityaMukherjee/AI-knowledge-base/docs/Nootropics.md

 ---

 # Nootropics
-- Drugs or supplements that are marketed as ways to improve cognitive functions like memory, attention, or creativity.
+- Drugs or supplements that are marketed as ways to improve cognitive functions like memory, [[Attention|attention]], or creativity.